sanduan168/lifelong-SLAM-dataset/README.md

 This is the open LiDAR dataset for lifelong SLAM, please refer to the following paper: `A General Framework for Lifelong Localization and Mapping in Changing Environment.`

 # Requirements
-To dataset is recorded by ROS recoder, and tested by the following ROS version:
+The dataset is recorded by ROS recoder, and tested by the following ROS version:
 - indigo
 - kinetic
 - melodic